BestTimesToVisit.com Logo

 transport

-Getting around Paramaribo is best done by 'bush taxis' – shared minivans that follow set routes.
-They're incredibly cheap and a fantastic way to experience local life, but you'll need to know your route and be ready to shout 'Halt!' when you want to get off.
-For longer distances or more comfort, consider booking private transport through your hotel or a local tour operator.
+Getting around Paramaribo often involves 'bush taxis' – shared minivans that follow set routes.
+While incredibly affordable and a great way to experience local life, they can be crowded and departure times are flexible.
+For longer distances or more comfort, consider arranging private transport through your hotel or a local tour operator.

 culture